fridge-png/SpriteSheetCreator/README.md

 # Sprite Sheet Creator
 Creates sprite sheet image from a sequence of images

+Make sure to change the parameters at the top in the code.

 ## Final Spritesheet
 ### Spritesheet by column